-During June, July, and August, a casual employee's monthly availability shall not be inconsistent with her letter of appointment, apart from approved periods of unavailability.
+During June, July, and August, a casual employee's monthly availability shall be consistent with his/her letter of appointment, approved current availability, or approved periods of unavailability.
 Approved periods of unavailability shall not exceed five weeks during this three-month period.
 Approved periods of unavailability shall be granted on the basis of seniority.

-A casual employee's availability during either spring break or Christmas break shall also not be inconsistent with the availability specified in the employee's letter of appointment.
+A casual employee's availability during either spring break or Christmas break shall be consistent with his/her letter of appointment, or approved current availability.
 Requests for periods of unavailability will be considered by the Employer after regular employees' vacation periods are finalized.
 As such, approval of regular employees' vacation periods shall take priority over approval of casual employees' periods of unavailability.